 The most important thing to embrace about mindfulness is that it’s a practice.
 While I have certainly become more mindful about many things in my life, I also have to do work every day to keep myself in that space.
 The mindfulness techniques that are most effective for me are meditation, breath work and yoga practice.

-Luckily, mindfulness is having a huge moment in the spotlight right now and there are SO many incredible resources for helping you to incorporate more mindfulness into your life.
-I’m excited to share one with you today!
+Luckily, mindfulness is having a huge moment in the spotlight right now and there are SO many incredible resources like books, apps, online courses and in-person classes for helping you to incorporate more mindfulness into your life.

 Do you incorporate mindfulness techniques into your daily life?
 If so, have you noticed a difference in your workouts or workout mentality?